awsdocs/amazon-dynamodb-developer-guide/doc_source/LowLevelDotNetItemCRUD.md

    To put an item, you must provide the table name and the item\.

-1. Execute the `PutItem` method by providing the `PutItemRequest` object that you created in the preceding step\.
+1. Run the `PutItem` method by providing the `PutItemRequest` object that you created in the preceding step\.

 The following C\# example demonstrates the preceding steps\.
 The example uploads an item to the `ProductCatalog` table\.